yash-sharma1/docs-site/docs/api-reference/dex-api/paths.md

 **Example:**

-Below is a response of a send transaction.
+Below is an example response of a send transaction when `?format=json` is used.
 ```
 {
     "hash": "E81BAB8E555819E4211D62E2E536B6D5812D3D91C105F998F5C6EB3AB8136482",